Ronkonkoma station: Mid-Suffolk Yard

-East of the Ronkonkoma station is a 12-track train-storage yard called the Ronkonkoma Yard.
-As this is the eastern end of the electrified portion of the Main Line, the yard stores the electric multiple units that are used on the Ronkonkoma Branch.
+The Mid-Suffolk Yard – also known as the Ronkonkoma Yard – is a 23-track train storage yard, located just to the east of the Ronkonkoma Long Island Rail Road station.
+As this is the eastern end of the electrified portion of the Main Line, the yard stores the LIRR's electric multiple unit train sets that are used on the Ronkonkoma Branch.

-In preparation for the LIRR's East Side Access expansion to Grand Central Terminal, the MTA is adding 11 new tracks to the yard, for a total of 23 tracks.
-The expansion will use space already owned by the MTA located immediately to the south of the existing rail yard and north of MacArthur Airport.
-The increase in storage space will allow the MTA to increase peak-hour service to Manhattan.
-The project is budgeted for $128.0 million.
+In preparation for the LIRR's East Side Access expansion to Grand Central Terminal, the MTA added 11 new tracks to the yard, for a total of 23 tracks.
+The expansion used space already owned by the MTA, located immediately to the south of the existing rail yard and north of MacArthur Airport.
+The increase in storage space allowed the MTA to increase peak-hour service to Manhattan.
+The project was budgeted for $128 million.
 Locations in Deer Park, Central Islip, and Yaphank were also considered for the construction of the yard.
 The Deer Park option was dismissed as it would have impacted several grade crossings, duplicated employee facilities and as it would not have benefited riders east of the station.
-The Central Islip site was dismissed as it would have been located in Connetquot River State Park.
-The Yaphank option was rejected because of the high cost of electrification and the requirement that stations between Ronkonkoma and Yaphank receive upgrades.
+The Central Islip site was dismissed as it would have been located within Connetquot River State Park Preserve.
+The Yaphank option was rejected because of the high cost of electrification, as well as due to the requirement that all stations between Ronkonkoma and Yaphank – namely, Medford and Yaphank – receive upgrades.